Enrique Jurado: Early life and education

-Jurado was born on July 15, 1911 in Lucena, Philippines to Severo Jurado and Peregrina López Jurado.
+Jurado was born on July 15, 1911, in Lucena, Philippines to Severo Jurado and Peregrina López Jurado.
 He has three other siblings, Mercedes, Ramon and Augusto.

 Graduated from the U.S. Naval Academy the year the United States agreed to grant Philippine independence in 1934.
 During his freshman year, he was participant in soccer until a four-year mainstay in wrestling, earning letterman honors in his final three years.
 He competed at the 1936 Summer Olympics in the freestyle bantamweight class.
 In 1937, he began his Ordnance training at Picatinny Arsenal in New Jersey and then continued postgraduate studies in Ordnance training at the U.S. Army, Aberdeen Proving Ground in Maryland.

+Mindoro mission and death

+Jurado by 1944 was working with Gen. Douglas MacArthur's SWPA Allied Intelligence Bureau and its sub-unit the Philippine Regional Section.
+He was assigned in Panay working with Lt.
+Col. Macario Peralta Jr. of the 6th Military District, and from here Peralta sent Jurado to Mindoro to take over the operational control of the guerrillas on the island, the Bolo Combat Team.

+Upon reaching Mindoro in November 1943, Jurado would find himself in the middle of the power struggle between the two main factions of the guerrillas, Maj.
+Ramon Ruffy was the provincial commander of the Philippine Constabulary before the Japanese invasion, and Capt.
+Esteban Beloncio, who at once was Ruffy's executive officer and second-in-command.
+Jurado initially appointed Ruffy as the commanding officer of the Bolo Battalion, but by June 8, 1944, relieved him of command and replaced him with Beloncio.

+Ruffy in turn threatened and ordered Jurado off the island.
+Jurado stood his ground, and the tension led to an encounter where Jurado was killed on October 19, 1944, by Ruffy's deputies, Jose L. Garcia, Prudente M. Francisco, Dominador Adeva and Andres Fortus.

+Ruffy would later face trial over the murder, but would be acquitted, and his deputies pardoned.